stefan-b-jakobsson/x16-upgrade/README.md

 Creators of package files are responsible to make sure that the firmware components in a package are compatible with each other.

-You can create your own package file with tools included in this project:
+You can create your own package files with tools included in this project:

 - Type ```make latest``` in the project root folder.
 This command downloads the latest releases of the ROM, the VERA and the SMC, and builds a package of them.
 You can optionally